gandrewstone/txunami/README.md

 Txunami allows the user to specify a multi-step transaction injection scenario, specifying the transaction rate to multiple hosts, and allowing either simultaneous or sequential operation.

+Txunami stores all wallet state in RAM and just quits when done -- **all of the coins used in a run will be lost**.
+It is expected that this tool is run on test blockchains with ample worthless coins.
+However, future versions could store final UTXO state to disk or consolidate UTXOs into a single final output to conserve coins an clean up the UTXO.

 ## Building